 Matt

-For as long as I can remember, interests of mine have always been solely linked to either the creative or logical side of the brain with my two majors in school being Art and Mathematics.
-Engineering has always given me that opportunity to merge the two together, pulling strengths from both and in so doing, giving me the ability to become a more confident and assertive engineer.
+I’ve always had interests linked to both the creative and the logical sides of the brain.
+My two majors in school were Art and Mathematics.
+Engineering gives me the opportunity to merge the two.
+I think pulling strengths from both sides of the brain helps me to become a more confident and assertive engineer.

 What made you want to join Metis?

-I was always brought up with the strong belief that you chose a professional career in something you are passionate about and with a company that can feed that passion throughout your working profession.
-Speaking for myself, Metis have not only succeeded in doing this but have further embodied the ethics and morals that I hold for myself.
+I was always brought up to believe that you choose a career in something you are passionate about, and that you find a company that best fuels that passion.
+Metis has not only succeeded in doing this for me, but further embodies the ethics and morals that I hold.

 What type of work have you been involved in since joining Metis?

-I joined Metis a little over 9 months ago and have been given the opportunity to learn and attain expertise from multiple projects, addressing a variation of aspects from biodiversity reports to flood alleviation schemes.
-Becoming part of a smaller (but growing) company certainly opens up opportunities for variation as well as the potential to grow with the company – if you allow it.
+I joined Metis a little over three years ago and have had the opportunity to learn and attain expertise from multiple projects, addressing a variety of aspects, from biodiversity reports to flood alleviation schemes.
+Becoming part of a smaller (but growing) company certainly opens up opportunities for variation and the potential to grow with the company—if you allow it.

 What do you enjoy about the work environment at Metis and how does it differ from previous experiences?